Should your garage door be the same color as your house?

 Will you make your garage door the same color as your house?

-Whether you choose to perfectly match with your siding or complement your house with a secondary or accent color, a new garage door can give your home a face-lift.
+Whether you choose to perfectly match with your siding or complement your house with a secondary or accent color, a new residential garage door can give your home a face-lift.
 A great way to visualize how a garage door will look is to use our DoorVisions door builder, which allows you to apply door designs to a photograph of your house.
 It’s also a great idea to order color samples to see how different colors look in different lights.

 Stay up to date